What’s good to eat this month? – May

 As always, we’re sharing some ideas for using some of our favourite ingredients from this list below, but don’t forget to look back at our previous monthly guides for even more inspiration for this month:

-- What’s good to eat in February for ideas on using cabbages
+- What’s good to eat in February for carrots, leeks, mushrooms and cabbage

-- What’s good to eat in March for beetroot, rhubarb and spring onions
+- What’s good to eat in March for beetroot, spring onions, spring greens and rhubarb

-- What’s good to eat in April for new potatoes, radishes, rocket and spinach
+- What’s good to eat in April new potatoes, kale, radishes, rocket and spinach

 The all-too-fleeting asparagus season is definitely one to enjoy in May.
 There are so many ways to serve up the delicious spring treat of asparagus spears: boil them, steam them, roast them in oil and balsamic vinegar and sprinkle them with parmesan… Or chop them up and use them in our spring vegetable risotto or minestrone verde soup – both of these are also great for using up any other leftover veg you have in the fridge.